Find Your Voice!

 Was it well-edited and formatted?
 Also yes.

-1. I kept labeling it comedic fantasy instead of just fantasy.
-Regardless of the love Discworld gets, out-and-out comedic or tongue-in-cheek fantasy doesn’t move publisher meters.
-Most of the more successful ones, like The Dark Profit Saga and Kings of the Wyld, are self-published or independent.
+I kept labeling it comedic fantasy instead of just fantasy or a different subgenre.
+Regardless of the love Discworld gets, out-and-out comedic or tongue-in-cheek fantasy doesn’t seem to move publisher meters.
+Most of the more recent successes, like The Dark Profit Saga and Kings of the Wyld, are self-published or independent.

-2. I queried a month or so too early.
+I queried a month or so too early.
 I genuinely thought everything was set, but I didn’t give myself time for reflection.
 I was in a far better place than my first queried novel, a far, far better place, but it needed a bit more time to cook.
+I started back in May, thinking I was ready to rock.
+When I sent out those first queries, I had a complete book, but no beta reader feedback.

-3. Trying to lean too hard into the comedic fantasy bit in the personalized greetings.
-The one yes I got was from a simple little intro:
+I leaned too hard into the comedic fantasy bit in the personalized greetings.

-I saw your call for fantasy novels on the -blank- site, and as it turns out, I have one of those!
+I saw your call for fantasy novels on the agency site, and as it turns out, I have one of those!

-Now, I know what you're thinking: gosh, Aaron, that sounds amazing, but I'd need a voice-riddled query letter with a story premise and its main points of marketability!
+Now, I know what you're thinking: gosh, AADPS, that sounds amazing, but I'd need a voice-riddled query letter with a story premise and its main points of marketability!

 Huh, what a coincidence, I have one of those, too!

-4. Not self-publishing from the beginning.
 My particular niche of the fantasy genre works much better in the indie-publishing scene, and despite my research, I didn’t see that going in.
-I just wanted to break in and have someone say “hey, yes, this is good enough for people to pay for” rather than, y’know, assume it was.
+I just wanted to break in and have someone say “hey, yeah, this is good enough for people to pay for” rather than, y’know, assuming it was.
+When the one full and one partial (both on my older, not quite-as-polished manuscript) came back months later with some helpful feedback but yet another rejection, I kinda knew the writing was on the wall.